 A horse owner often knows when their horse is under the weather, before the signs of EPM are recognizable.
-I wrote a paper describing the Early Signs of Equine Protozoal Myeloencephalitis that can help you recognize early disease.
-The paper is based on experimental infections, we knew the day they were infected and could keep an eye out for those subtle signs as they appeared.
+A paper describing the Early Signs of Equine Protozoal Myeloencephalitis can help you recognize early disease.
+The paper is based on experimental infections.
 Click this link to read about our observations.
 Ellison 2003Early Signs

 Sometimes signs aren't so vague, the horse can be severely wobbly (ataxic) or even so bad they are unable to get up.
-It can happen overnight!
 And at other times, the horse has been suffering with EPM so long that a dull, distracted demeanor is accepted as "normal".

 Have a horse with EPM?
 Take advantage of our Client Communication and call us with any questions.

-The antibody found in the horse serum is our target.
-That antibody is detected by a “detector reagent” that is tagged with an enzyme.
-How we set up our tests (which protozoan protein, inflammatory markers, markers for autoimmune disease) makes the disease distinction between tests.
+The antibody found in the horse serum is useful.
+How we set up our tests (which protozoan protein, inflammatory markers, markers for autoimmune disease) makes a distinction between tests.

 We use surface proteins from the S. neurona organism to test the sample taken from the horse.
 There are some proteins that are “common” to all coccidia and some that are specific to one of three individual serotypes of S. neurona.
-Non-specific tests (IFAT, SAG 2, 4/3) measure the common proteins found on all protozoa and overestimate the disease, that result is called a false-positive result.
-If you are measuring S. neurona you don't want to detect S. fayeri.
-These common-antigen tests won't tell you the serotype of S. neurona like our SAG 1, 5, 6 tests do.
+Non-specific tests (IFAT, SAG 2, 4/3) measure the common proteins found on all protozoa.
+The serotype of S. neurona is determined by detecting antibodies to SAG 1, 5, 6.
 The serotype is the level a horse can detect, genetic differences are left to the molecular biologists.

-Our observations proved to us that a common factor in disease caused by S. neurona and S. fayeri (by the way, the disease caused by either of these organisms is called sarcocystosis) was inflammation.
-Inflammation is measured by our CRP test.
-Amazingly, horses that responded to anti-protozoal treatment that had continually elevated CRP values would eventually relapse.
+A common factor in disease caused by S. neurona and S. fayeri (disease caused by either of these organisms is called sarcocystosis) is inflammation.
+Inflammation is measured by a serum CRP test.
+Horses that respond to anti-protozoal treatment without a reduction in CRP values eventually relapse.

-1-three conditions are associated with sarcocystosis, EPM, S. fayeri toxicosis, and autoimmune polyneuritis;
+1-three conditions are associated with sarcocystosis: S. neurona, S. fayeri toxicosis, and autoimmune polyneuritis;

-2-the EPM group describes only 8% of over 80 horses with chronic, relapsing/remitting disease;
+2-the neurona group describes only 8% of chronic, relapsing/remitting disease;

-3-autoimmune polyneuritis, horses with antibodies against myelin covering of nerves, was seen in 43% of the horses;
+3-autoimmune polyneuritis, horses with antibodies against myelin covering of nerves, is seen in 43% of relapsing horses;

-4-S. fayeri anti-toxin was detected by our tests in 49% of the chronically ill horses;
+4-S. fayeri anti-toxin is detected in 49% of horses with chronic neuromuscular disease;

 5-the three conditions require different treatment.

-We have a plan to keep these horses healthy, the most crucial aspect of disease management is using your veterinarian to help with the management of the signs using the most up to date treatment and treatment protocols.
+A plan is needed to keep these horses healthy and the most crucial aspect of disease management is using your veterinarian to help with the management of the signs using the most up to date treatment protocols.
 Testing the serum for CRP levels can let the veterinarian know if the inflammation is controlled.
-The good news is that we are following 47 cases of autoimmune polyneuritis and they are doing well.
-Some have been taken off the medication because their blood tests show no more inflammation.
-We will continue to monitor them, gathering data, and publish our long-term findings.

 The first step to returning health to a horse that has been treated multiple times with EPM drugs is to test them.
 Submit the serum sample to us and we will get your results back to your veterinarian quickly.
 ELISA Submission Form If you don't know which tests to select just give us a call at 352-591-3221.
-We will consult with you and your veterinarian and share our knowledge with the EPM community.
+We will consult with you and your veterinarian.